ohrrpgce/ohrrpgce/README-source.txt

   developers had been a blessing, and have revitalized OHRRPGCE development.
   Although bad code still abounds, it is getting better.
-The OHRRPGCE has become an exciting exercise in incrementally transforming a BIG BALL OF MUD into well-structured code, while maintaining backwards compatability all along the way.
+The OHRRPGCE has become an exciting exercise in incrementally transforming a BIG BALL OF MUD into well-structured code, while maintaining backwards compatibility all along the way.

   Well, I hope that doesn't discourage you too much.
 Play around with the